-WHY WE LIKE PAPUA NEW GUINEA?
+WHY WE LIKE PAPUA NEW GUINEA

 Papua New Guinea is a wild, raw, captivating frontier of a country – more like Africa than any of its close neighbours.
 The Papuan people are proud and welcoming and their traditions and sometimes bizarre customs will enthral.
 From the still prevalent Highland culture of ‘an eye for an eye’ to the fact that pigs remain the ‘glue’ which binds PNG society, with a man’s material wealth and standing being reflected in the number of pigs he owns.
+Watch David Attenborough's Paradise Birds featuring the romantic and glamourous birds of PNG.

 WHAT TO EXPECT ON YOUR HOLIDAY TO PAPUA NEW GUINEA